 Lastly, the Neighborhood Associations would like to note that the March 30, 2022 email from Suzanna Sanchez to Jackie Fishman that accompanied the March 30, 2022 Notice of Decision included the following instruction to the Applicant: "Please wait the 15 day appeal period before filing for a permit."
 See Exhibit C. This is incorrect.
-These cases have been appealed by the the appeal must still be heard by City Council before any permit is issued.
+These cases have been appealed by the Neighborhood Associations.
+The LUHO's February 18, 2022 recommendation to City Council on the appeal must still be heard by City Council before any permit is issued.